blake-regalia/graphy.js/docs/v5-alpha-0-preview.md

     // it also automatically resolves Promises, so awaitting is optional await TurtleLoader.run(data, loadOptions);

-    // let's create a ReadableStream
+    // perhaps we want to read the Response body in more than one place const [
+        readableStream1,
+        readableStream2,
-    const readableStream = (await data).body;
+    ] = (await data).body.tee();

-    // run() accepts that too! and it will take care of any decoding if necessary await TurtleLoader.run(readableStream, loadOptions);
+    // run() accepts ReadableStreams too! and it will take care of any decoding if necessary await TurtleLoader.run(readableStream2, loadOptions);
 })();
 ```